beginning of content

 How does the heart work?

-2. The blood then flows through valves into the right or left ventricle to be pumped to the lungs or body.
+2. The blood then flows through valves into the right ventricle, where it is pumped to the lungs to get more oxygen.

-1. Heart valves stop the blood flowing backwards.
-When the valves shut, they create a sound that can be heard with a stethoscope.
+Heart valves stop the blood from flowing backwards from the ventricles in the atrium.
+When the valves shut, they make a sound that can be heard with a stethoscope.

 Illustration showing how the blood flows in the human heart.